AUSTRALASIAN SKILL ACQUISITION NETWORK 2025

 Oral Presentation Upload:

-Please also bring all the files (including videos if necessary) separately on a USB drive as back-up solution in case anything went wrong.
+Please also always bring all the files (including videos if necessary) separately on a USB drive as back-up solution in case anything went wrong.

 If you have any problems or questions do not hesitate to get in contact with us.